Symmetry topological field theory and non-abelian Kramers-Wannier dualities of generalised Ising models

 Proceeding similarly for the other type of vertex appearing in $\Std$, one defines

 where $\Fbar{\cat}$ here refers to the inverse of the module associator $\F{\cat}$.
 We then use these graphical depictions to define 4-valent tensors of the form

 and similarly for the other type of vertex in $\Std$.
 We assign these two types of tensors to the two types of vertices in $\Std$, and contract neighbouring tensors via the non-degenerate pairing \eqref{eq:pairing}.
-Adopting the convention established in ref.~\cite{Williamson:2017uzx} that every closed loop of blue strand labelled by a simple object in the module category---which appears in our case around every plaquette of $\Std$---is accompanied by a multiplicative factor of the quantum dimension of the corresponding object, the result of this contraction yields a state proportional to $| \Std, \Rep(G), \Rep(A) \ra$, as defined via eq.~\eqref{eq:TV}.
-Bringing everything together, we recover the topological tensor network states that have been extensively studied in the context (2+1)d topological phases of matter, as was originally demonstrated in ref.~\cite{ Lootens:2020mso}.
+Adopting the convention established in ref.~\cite{Williamson:2017uzx} that every closed loop of blue strand labelled by a simple object in the module category---which appears in our case around every plaquette of $\Std$---is accompanied by a multiplicative factor of the quantum dimension of the corresponding object, this contraction scheme results in a state proportional to $| \Std, \Rep(G), \Rep(A) \ra$, as defined via eq.~\eqref{eq:TV}.
+Bringing everything together, one recovers the type of topological tensor network states that have been extensively studied in the context (2+1)d topological phases of matter, as was originally demonstrated in ref.~\cite{ Lootens:2020mso}.